magiccpp/kubeedge/README-ha.md

 Note:
 - The --cloudcore-ipport for command 'keadm join' is the external-ip you got above.
+- On my raspbian 11 version, only keadm version 1.12.1 works. although the version in the master node is 1.14.0

 ## Batch deployment
 To deploy a model to hundreds of edge nodes, we need batch deployment.
 The batch deployment is implemented through the package 'helm'.